kue-framework/kue/docs/getting-started.md

     `yo kue`

 4. Answer the prompts or leave the defaults.
+The rest of this guide assumes you used the defaults.

 5. Start the app with